 The nights are magical and exclusive in Baja Sardinia and Porto Cervo.
 Glamorous clubs are the ideal way to spend your holiday.
 Contact us before your arrival to plan the activities that you are most interested in.

 Cala Battistoni, one of Costa Smeralda’s best beaches, is the beach Baja Sardinia was founded around.
-It’s a slice of sea with clear blue waters, fine white sand offering all services and a chargeable shuttle from the Hotel at scheduled times.
+It’s a slice of sea with clear blue waters, fine white sand offering all services.
 Near the free beach there are the services of rental chairs and sun beds, snack bar and restaurant.

 Cala Bitta, a natural cove that welcomes you with a small pier.
 Free beach